SUSE-Enceladus/mash/README.md

 Publishing projects in GCE do not have permissions to create new instances for testing.
 Therefore for any publishing projects a set of testing credentials is required for launching and testing images.
-To add a publishing project with a testing account configured there are two more arguments in command line:
+To add a publishing project with a testing account configured there are two more arguments in the command line:

 ```bash